The belief in spirits ranges from ancestors, guides, and saints to evil entitles. Here’s a list of common questions and answers about this subject.

 We have a body but our essence is spirit.
 So, it’s natural to be curious about spiritual things.
 Spirit Guides are an interesting subject.
-Many religions talk about guardian spirits and angles.
+Many religions talk about different spirits and angles.

-Here’s how we are going to approach this task.
-First, we will look at the origins of spirits and spirit guides.
+Here’s our approach to this task.
+First, we will look at the origins.
 Then, take a brief tour of how Western organized religion handles this subject.
-These belief systems have over 3 billion members.
+These religions have over 3 billion members.
 Last, we’ll address the most asked questions.
 So, here we go.

 What are Spirits and Spirit Guides?

 What are spirits?
-In short, they are entities without material form.
-Many people believe there are both good and bad spirit beings.
-For instance, many believe in guardian angels as protective spirits.
-On the other hand, there are also evil spirits or demons.
+They are entities without material form.
+Many people believe in good and bad spirit beings.
+For instance, there are guardian angels and protective spirits.
+Then, there are also evil spirits or demons.

 What are spirit guides?
-Generally speaking, spirit guides are friendly spiritual life forces.
+These guides are friendly spiritual life forces.
 They give us advice and guidance to deal with the challenges we have as spiritual beings living in a material world.
 There are some guides known as “guardians” in many Shamanic worldviews.
 They are scary in appearance.
 This keep people from going places they shouldn’t go.
 So, their intent is to protect.
-These guides are just one type of spirit.
+These guides are just one type of spirit in the spirit world.

-One way to look at spirit is as a unique vibration.
+Another way to understand them is energy vibration.
 Science tells us everything from a rock to sunlight has a vibrational frequency.
 Thus, everything is vibrating with life.
 This includes the spiritual beings of our inner world.

 The concept of spirit guides leads us to Animism.
 Animism is the belief that everything has a living spiritual force, a spirit.
-Ancient cultures sought out ways to connect the world and the spiritual essence.
-Spirit guides are one way we connect to this essence.
+Ancient cultures sought ways to connect the world and the spiritual essence.
+These spiritual entities are one way we connect to this essence.

 Some people love lists of things.
 Even though it would be impossible to list every type of spirit and spirit guide.
-Nevertheless, there are texts from the middle ages known as Bestiaries.
+There are texts from the middle ages known as Bestiaries.
 These works contain drawings and explanations for many things real and supernatural.
-Additionally, they are a rich source of the mythology and superstition connecting object with meaning.
+And, they are a rich source of mythology and superstition connecting objects with meaning.
 These books are available in some libraries.
 And, there are reproductions available.

 Spirits in the Abrahamic Paradigm

-Western theology includes all the branches of the Abrahamic tree.
-There are the religions of Semitic origin including Judaism, Christianity, and Islam.
-These religions are the result of combining Egyptian, Babylonian, Persian and Assyrian mystery religions.
+The Abrahamic religions are those of Semitic origin including Judaism, Christianity, and Islam.
+These religions are the rebranding of Egyptian, Babylonian, Persian and Assyrian mystery religions.
 Today there are over 10,000 versions of these religions.
-Beliefs differ depending on the sect and the teacher.
+They each have their own way of addressing the idea of spirits.

 The Church has an interesting relationship with spirit guides.
 For instance, Catholicism promotes praying to Saints.
 Saints come in two types.
 First, those that have done some type of outstanding service for the Church.
 Second, those suffering torture to death as heretics.
 They also seek spiritual guidance from Mary the mother of Jesus.

 Other sects contact the Holy Spirit using various types of ritual and prayer.
 There are several processes for contacting spirits and spirit guides within the Church.
-For example, Charismatic or word of faith movements use praise and worship sessions to reach a trance-like state.
-In some cases, this results in speaking in unknown languages.
+For example, charismatic or word of faith movements use praise and worship sessions to reach a trance-like state.
+This can cause speaking in unknown languages (gibberish).
 Some people fall on the floor in a hypnotic state.
-And, some act like animals, barking like dogs or acting like a monkey.
+And some act like animals, barking like dogs or acting like a monkey.
 The main reasons for contacting the spirit realm are for healing or prosperity.

 Islam also has its guardian angels.
 They do not pray to them but acknowledge them by looking at their left and right shoulders where these spirit guides, Kiraman Katibin sit.
 Muslims believe these guardian angels will report to God at the end of their lives.
 Whether God sends their soul to heaven or hell for eternity depends on this report.
 Muslims take their presence seriously.

-In contrast, they also have bad or evil spirits.
+In contrast, they also have evil spirits.
 For instance, a “Dybbuk” is the soul of someone who did something bad.
-As such, it can not enter Gehenna for purification.
-Since it can’t go to heaven or hell is searches for someone to enter.
+It can not enter Gehenna for purification.
+Since it can’t go to heaven or hell, it roams the Earth searching for someone to enter.
 It looks for someone who has committed a similar act or is otherwise vulnerable.

-The official position of mainstream Judaism does not believe in demons in the same way as Christianity.
-However, the belief in evil beings is common.
-Several influential Rabbinical sources support such evil being like Golem and the Dybbuk.
+Mainstream Judaism does not believe in demons in the same way as Christianity.
+However, several influential Rabbinical sources support evil beings like Golem and the Dybbuk.
 These beings are a numerous a people, but with less influence than in Christianity.
 That is unless we give them permission.

 The shamanic journey pre-dates all of Western religion.
-It’s one of the first types of spiritual exploration going back eons.
-And, you can find in every part of the world.
+It’s one of the first processes for spiritual exploration going back eons.
+And you can find in every part of the world.
 Almost every ancient culture practices it in some form.
-This process has undergone a rebranding effort to make it more palatable for Western consumer.
+This process has undergone a rebranding effort to make it more palatable for Western consumers.
 Today people call it guided meditation.

-The Shamanic Journey is a process which opens a doorway to a unique state of consciousness.
+The Shamanic Journey is a process that opens a doorway to a unique state of consciousness.
 It is this meditative process where one can reach several kinds of spirit guides.
 Michael Harner noted anthropologist, author, teacher, and modern-day Shaman call this state, “The Shamanic State of Consciousness” (SSC).
-In this state the brainwaves are the theta-wave are around 4 to 7Hz.
+In this state, the brainwaves are the theta-wave are around 4 to 7Hz.
 SSC is useful in the healing of mind, body, and spirit.
 This state presents in many forms.
 There are both seated and moving types of SSC.

-Without a doubt, we think this is the best method for contacting your spirit guides.
+Without a doubt, the Shamanic Journey is the safest method for contacting your spirit guides.
 If a qualified teacher is available all the better.
-However, it is equally effective and safe to journey alone.
-All that’s needed is the right drum track.
+However, it is effective and safe to journey alone.
+All that’s needed is the right audio drum track.
 This process affords the most control over what happens and the duration of time while in SSC.
 Using a recording affords you the ability to journey for any length of time almost anywhere.
 We’ll give some resources at the end of the article.

 The Modern Spiritualist Movement and Spirit Guides

-Now let’s take a look at how one of the later movements capitalized on contacting spirits and spirit guides.
+Now let’s look at how one of the later movements capitalized on contacting spirits and other types of guides.

 The Modern Spiritualism movement is a semi-religious forerunner of the Christian Faith movement.
 It began in the late 1800s.
 For a price, a spiritualist could contact the spirits of the dead on your behalf.

-In short, it’s parlor entertainment for the rich social élite led by celebrity Spiritualists.
+In short, it’s parlor entertainment for the rich social elite led by celebrity Spiritualists.
 This entertainment included a variety of mystical practices, séances, spirit channeling, fortune-telling, tarot card readings, and divination.
-This movement only served to cloud the issue of spirit guides.
-However, several people became wealthy and famous like Kate and Margaret Fox.
+This movement only serve to cloud the information about spirit guides.
+However, several people became wealthy and famous, like Kate and Margaret Fox.

 We bring up this sidebar here because of the confusion this movement creates around the subject of spirit guides.
 The spiritualism movement has also undergone several rebranding efforts.
 This type of spiritual grandstanding is part of many popular Faith Christan Churches.
 The Toronto Airport Vineyard for instance.
 They would become drunk in the spirit and mimic animals such as dogs barking.
 Then others would interpret the animal noises for the congregation.
-Many feel that both movements are the same counterfeits which only serve to make money from their showmanship.
+Many feel that both movements are the same counterfeits which only exist to make money from their showmanship.

 Spirit Guides Questions & Answers